Masters in Nurse-Midwifery

 Other options available to those pursuing graduate degrees in nurse-midwifery include:

-• Partially or Fully Online Format: Many institutions offer ACME-accredited nurse-midwifery programs either partially or entirely online, with clinical rotations completed at approved sites near students’ homes.
-The distance learning option provides working RNs and those not in close proximity to an accredited nurse-midwifery program with a convenient alternative to campus-based programs.
+• Partially or Fully Online Format: Many institutions offer partially or entirely online ACME-accredited nurse-midwifery programs, with clinical rotations completed at approved sites near students’ homes.
+The distance learning option provides working RNs and those not near an accredited nurse-midwifery program with a convenient alternative to campus-based programs.

 • Dual Specialization: Many institutions have begun offering students the option of taking a dual specialization program.
 One of the most popular programs today is the nurse-midwifery/women’s health nurse practitioner program, which provides students with a more comprehensive course of study in women’s health.
 Graduates of these programs are eligible to become nationally certified and state licensed as both a Certified Nurse-Midwife (CNM) and a Women’s Health Nurse Practitioner, Board Certified (WHNP-BC).